haixiang1977/algorithem-selfstudy/data_structure/tree/Readme.txt

     postorder traversal - the work at a node is performed after (post) its children are processed

-binary tree - a tree which no node can have more than two children
+binary tree - a tree which no node can have more than two children binary tree is an example of associative container